XT-1997/FDANET/README.md

 * 7-Scenes: Download the dataset from the [website](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/).
 * 12-Scenes: Download the dataset from the [website](https://graphics.stanford.edu/projects/reloc/).
 * our actual environment:Besides experiments on open-source datasets, one actual environment is implemented to verify the effectiveness of the proposed method.
 The dataset, which includes three training sequences and one testing sequence, is recorded from a hand-held Kinect RGB-D camera.
 We use an implementation of    the KinectFusion system to obtain the ground truth poses.
+Download the dataset from [here](https://drive.google.com/file/d/1XRtDAOc-R4A7O5wTexIYgwqPhxiD4Pxj/view?usp=sharing).

 # Training and evaluating
 * Training on 7-Scenes dataset: